webwriter-app/neural-network/README.md

-This is an empty README file for my webwriter machine learning simulation
+This is an empty README file for my webwriter deep learning simulation